4 Big Economic Datapoints Are Coming Out Today

-• At 9:00 AM ET, the Markit US PMI Manufacturing Index for January.
-The consensus is for a decrease to 53.9 from 55.0 in December.
+• At 9:00 AM ET, S&P/Case-Shiller House Price Index for March.
+Although this is the March report, it is really a 3 month average of January, February and March.
+The consensus is for a 10.2% year-over-year increase in the Composite 20 index (NSA) for December.
+The Zillow forecast is for the Composite 20 to increase 9.8% year-over-year, and for prices to increase 0.9% month-to-month seasonally adjusted.

-• At 10:00 AM, the ISM Manufacturing Index for January.
-The consensus is for a decrease to 56.0 from 57.0 in December.
-The ISM manufacturing index indicated expansion in December at 57.0%.
-The employment index was at 56.9%, and the new orders index was at 64.2%.
+• At 10:00 AM, the Richmond Fed Survey of Manufacturing Activity for May.
+The consensus is for a a reading of minus 3 for this survey, up from minus 6 in April (Below zero is contraction).

-• Also at 10:00 AM, Construction Spending for December.
-The consensus is for no change in construction spending.
+• Also at 10:00 AM, the Conference Board’s consumer confidence index for May.
+The consensus is for the index to increase to 71.5 from 68.1.

+• At 10:30 AM, the Dallas Fed Manufacturing Survey for May.
+This is the last of regional surveys for May.
+The consensus is a reading of minus 8, up from minus 15 in April (below zero is contraction).

+All will be interesting to watch.
+The Case-Shiller data is of course of the cream-of-the-crop of housing data, and confirming that the housing recovery is intact is a big part of the bullish story.

 Business Insider Emails & Alerts